Alessandro Manzoni: 1808–1821

 In 1808, Manzoni married Henriette Blondel, daughter of a Genevese banker.
 She came from a Calvinist family, but in 1810 she became a Roman Catholic.
 Her conversion profoundly influenced her husband.
-That same year he experienced a religious crisis which led him from Jansenism to an austere form of Catholicism.
+That same year he experienced a religious crisis which led him from agnosticism to an austere form of Catholicism.
+The Manzoni family returned to Milan in June 1810.
+On his return to Milan Manzoni fell in with the circle of progressive young artists and intellectuals gathered around the poet Carlo Porta, the Cameretta Portiana.
+In honor of Porta Manzoni wrote his only poem in the Lombard language.
+In 1814 he settled with his wife in the house in Via Morone, Milan, where he continued to live until his death.
+The family divided its time between Milan and the country estate that Carlo Imbonati had left to his mother Giulia at Brusuglio, some six miles west of Milan.
 Manzoni's marriage proved a happy one, and he led for many years a retired domestic life, divided between literature and the picturesque husbandry of Lombardy.